 The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

-Cross appointment with the School of Pharmacy
+Cross appointments with the School of Pharmacy and Department of Biology

 Office: LHN 2728